fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 ### "from" syntax

-FlureeDB allows you select from:
+Fluree allows you select from:

 1. A collection name: